-Porto has recently been named one of the Top 10 European Destinations by Lonely Planet, European Consumer’s Choice and TripAdvisor.
+Porto has been named one of the Top 10 European Destinations by Lonely Planet, European Consumer’s Choice and TripAdvisor.
 Located on the Douro River in the north of Portugal, it’s a city with great cultural and historical importance and is well known for its Port wine.
-Porto boasts beautiful natural landscape, towering bridges, impressive architecture as well as great culture, gastronomy, and nightlife.
+Porto boasts beautiful natural landscapes, towering bridges, impressive architecture as well as great culture, gastronomy, and nightlife.
 It’s one of the up and coming cities to visit in Europe and the past few years has seen a huge upswing in gay and gay-friendly venues across the city.
 Portugal is probably one of the least expensive countries to visit in western Europe so your money will go far during a visit.

 Transportation & Airport Transfer

 Getting around Porto is pretty easy with both tram and buses available.
 If you stay in the city center you can probably walk to most places you want to visit, including Gaia, technically a separate city on the other side of the river where all the Port wine cellars are located.
 The tram system is relevantly new and is quick and clean.
 Though it goes underground in the city center, it’s really more of a tram system than a proper subway.
 Tickets worked based on zones so you pay for the distance travel.
 You buy you tickets from the automated machine and you must choose your zone based on your starting and ending stations.
 Tram line E (violet) connects the city center to the airport for 2€ and a 45 min ride.